 Getting TDIU for Hallux Valgus

-While TDIU is far less common for Hallux Valgus alone, severe cases that drastically limit employment capabilities (especially, for instance, if you do manual labor activities that require a lot of time on your feet), may still qualify.
+If your hallux valgus drastically limits your employment capabilities (especially in manual labor jobs that require a lot of time on your feet), you may still qualify.

-This is especially true if you are able to combine other service-connected disabilities to strengthen your need for TDIU benefits.
+This is particularly effective if you combine your bunion rating with other service-connected disabilities to strengthen your need for TDIU benefits.
+Learn more about what TDIU can do for you.

 Click here to learn all you need to know about IU benefits.